cosmos/governance/voting.md

 Voting power is determined by stake weight.
 Only bonded ATOMs count towards the voting power for a governance proposal.

 Liquid ATOMs will not count toward a vote.
 Inactive validators can cast a vote, but their voting power (including the backing of their delegators) will not count toward the vote if they are not in the active set when the voting period ends.
 That means that if I delegate to a validator that is either jailed, tombstoned, or ranked lower than 125 in stake-backing at the time that the voting period ends, my stake-weight will not count in the vote.

+### Burned deposits
+Deposits will be burned if the deposit period ends before reaching the minimum deposit (512 ATOM).
+Deposits will be burned for proposals that do not reach quorum ie. 40% of all staked ATOM must vote.
+Deposits for vetoed proposals are also burned.